10/29/2024

 Joanna Garrity

 Thanks so much for the question.
 We have a fantastic core product across the transatlantic, whether it's cold or it's hot.
-I personally sat through an entire food tasting process with dig.
-And it is second to none.
+I personally sat through an entire food tasting process with DIG, and it is second to none.
 So I would put it up against any other hot product currently flying the transatlantic.
-So I think there's much to see.
-There's not much to see there, frankly.
+So I think there's not much to see there, frankly.
 It's a fantastic product.
-We moved it to cold because we think that there's an opportunity there to save some costs.
-But it's still a far superior product to what you've got flying transatlantic and coach currently.
+We moved it to cold because we think that there's an opportunity there to save some costs, but it's still a far superior product to what you've got flying transatlantic in coach currently.
 So really proud of what we're delivering there.

 speaker

 Thank you.
-And we will take our final question from Connor Cunningham with Molly S. Your line is open.
+And we will take our final question from Connor Cunningham with Mollie S. Your line is open.

 speaker